"

 Ethics and Civic and Global Engagement

-If ethics is about trying to understand what consists of right and wrong at individual and societal levels and figuring out the actions to move through the decision making process, it is important to be plugged in to what’s going on in local, community, national, and international areas.
-That is, you have the opportunity to use your perspective, experiences, and problem solving skills to suggest different ways for governments, organizations, and other individuals to engage with ethical dilemmas.
+If ethics is about trying to understand what is right and wrong at individual and societal levels and determining actions within the decision making process, it is important to be plugged into what’s going on in local, community, national, and international areas.
+That is, you have the opportunity to use your perspective, experiences, and problem-solving skills to suggest different ways for governments, organizations, and other individuals to engage with ethical dilemmas.
 Sometimes those ethical dilemmas are about putting others’ needs and wants over your own self interest.
-Think back to the flip flops and snow storm decision where your decision impacts you and your roommates’ ability to pay rent.
-By not thinking about the full consequences of wearing flip flops in a snowstorm, you’ve impacted other people’s ability to thrive.
+Think back to the flip-flops and snowstorm decision where your decision impacts you and your roommates’ ability to pay rent.
+By not thinking about the full consequences of wearing flip-flops in a snowstorm, you’ve impacted other people’s ability to thrive.

-Getting civically engaged improves young people’s resilience and well-being, increases school engagement and success, helps with stress management, and promotes a sense of connectedness.
-All of these benefits aid in your development as a college student and as a future member of the workforce.
-Civic engagement promotes communication and problem solving skills.
+Getting civically engaged improves college student’s’s resilience and well-being, increases school engagement and success, helps with stress management, and promotes a sense of connectedness (Civic Engagement, 2025).
+All of these benefit development as a college student and as a future member of the workforce.
+Civic engagement promotes communication and problem-solving skills.
 It develops practical experience through collaborative projects and generates a network of people to support you throughout your personal and professional development.

-Just like the individual does not exist outside of society, one society, or put differently, nation, does not exist outside their relationship to other nations.
+Just like the individual does not exist outside of society, one society, or put differently, nation, does not exist outside its relationship to other nations.
 Therefore, getting civically engaged can also prepare you for the globalized world in which we live.
 With the advancement of technology, people more than ever have quicker access to information and products that come from all parts of the world.
 Moreover, many businesses are global.
-For example, Apple products are designed in California but are made in China or there are Disney parks in Florida, Japan, France, and Hong Kong.
-And so, being aware of the different ways you as an individual are impacted by happenings all around the world assists you in your ability to thrive in your day to day.
+For example, Apple products are designed in California but are made in China, and there are Disney parks in Florida, Japan, France, and Hong Kong.
+And so, being aware of the different ways you as an individual are impacted by happenings all around the world assists you in your ability to thrive in your day-to-day life.

 EKU Resources to get involved